noaa-onms/cinms/modals/_captions.md

 ## Figure Ux.Ocean.SST.Anomaly.timeseries.

 The anomaly in sea-surface temperature over time across the Sanctuary.
+Values in red are above the average sea-surface temperature and values in blue are below the average sea-surface temperature.
 The bar at the bottom of the figure can be used to zoom in to specific dates, using the small slider buttons on either edge of the bar.

 ### Details